ssinghr1/ssinghr1/README.md

 Linkedin: https://www.linkedin.com/in/singh-rana/

 <br>
 <b>Note:</b> This repo is made public with projects I worked on previous to producing this github account.
-If you ahve any questions about how code was produced or the process involved, please reach out via the contact options listed above!
+If you have any questions about how code was produced or the process involved, please reach out via the contact options listed above!